frankie297/scala-base-conf/README.md

 # Scalabase Conf 14 May 2021
-ScalaBase is a new mini-conference that will run on the 14th of May, right before this year's ScalaCon.
+Scalabase is a new mini-conference that will run on the 14th of May, right before this year's ScalaCon.
 It's aimed at developers who are relatively new to Scala (<= 3 years experience).

 ## Vision